 Few small popular SUVs achieve success in new crash prevention test aimed at reducing accident severity

-The new vehicle-to-vehicle front crash prevention test results released by the Insurance Institute for Highway Safety on Thursday shows most models did not perform well.
+The new vehicle-to-vehicle front crash prevention test results, released by the Insurance Institute for Highway Safety on Thursday, show most models did not perform well.

 "We really wanted to push manufacturers further and so we've increased our test speeds," institute President David Aylor said.